bah2830/Google-Travel-Time-Chrome-Extension/README.md

 Chrome extension for displaying the traffic ETA between two points.

 ## ToDo
-* Add documention to options on how to get an API token
 * Style popup page to be... less ugly